aspnet/Blazor.Docs/community.md

 * [Blazor Tour of Heroes](https://github.com/lohithgn/blazor-tour-of-heroes) &ndash; A Blazor implementation of [Angular Tour of Heroes](https://angular.io/tutorial).
 * [Blazor To-Do App](https://github.com/BorowskiKamil/blazor-tasks) &ndash; A Blazor app that allows you to create and edit tasks and manage categories of tasks.
 * [Blazor UWP Sample](https://github.com/pushqrdx/Blazor.Universal) &ndash; Use Blazor.Server to build UWP apps.
+* [Blazume](https://github.com/Amine-Smahi/Blazume) &ndash; A portfolio/resume template using Blazor.
 * [Toss](https://github.com/RemiBou/Toss.Blazor) &ndash; A Twitter-like web app that allows the user to sign in, post a new message (a "toss") with hashtag, and select favorite hashtags for finding messages.
 * [TrendTv](https://github.com/MattMarked/TrendTv) ([Demo](http://zaptube2.azurewebsites.net/)) &ndash; Fetch a video list from YouTube and "zap" in real time between trending videos, filtered by country or category.
 * [Quiz](https://github.com/Amine-Smahi/BlazorQuiz) &ndash; Simple quiz using Blazor.
-* [Blazume](https://github.com/Amine-Smahi/Blazume) A simple portfolio/Resume template using Blazor.

 ## Tooling